BadLeo/ds-bootstrap-toolkit/README.md

 - Preserve strong art direction across typography, surfaces, and motion.
 - Keep the project easy to inspect, edit, and deploy as plain static files.
 - Respect accessibility basics and reduced-motion preferences.

-## Publishing To GitHub

-This repository includes a GitHub Pages workflow at [`.github/workflows/pages.yml`](./.github/workflows/pages.yml) for zero-build deployment.

-Recommended publishing flow:

-1. Create a new GitHub repository.
-2. Push this project to the default branch.
-3. In GitHub, enable Pages and set the source to `GitHub Actions`.
-4. The workflow will publish the static site on pushes to `main`.

-If your default branch is not `main`, update the branch trigger in the workflow file before publishing.

 ## Contribution And Support